Andurshurrdurr/FlaskMask/readme.md

 #### Instructions
 1. Put the right host in the inventory file located in ´ansible/hosts´
 2. Make sure you generate RSA keys for ssh ´ssh-keygen -t rsa -b 4096´
-3. Run the server configurations in ansible folder ´run.sh config´
+3. Run the initial server configurations in ansible folder ´run.sh initconfig´ - this will add sudo user, rsa keys and harden the server
 4. Deploy the app to the server ´run.sh deploy´
-5. For now you need to log into the server and run docker-compose up
+5. If you need to run additional configs as sudo user use `run.sh config`

-## Features
-- Ansible playbook autodeploy
-- Docker for containerization, docker-compose for orchestration
-- Python and flask
-- MySQL RDB
-- Containers which handle node communication using different protocols

 ## LICENSE
 MIT LICENSE